stassa/louise/README.md

 m(ancestor,A,B):-m(parent,A,C),m(ancestor,C,B)
 ```

-The step in Louise's learning procedure is the unfolding and excapsulation of
+The last step in Louise's learning procedure is the unfolding and excapsulation
-the reduced Top program as a set of definite clauses.
-The result of this step is
+of the reduced Top program as a set of definite clauses.
+The result of this step
-output directly by the learning predicates, `learn/[1,2,5]` and so this step,
+is output directly by the learning predicates, `learn/[1,2,5]` and so this step,
 too, has no explicit listing predicate.

 More detailed information about Louise's learning procedure is soon to follow.